Geopolitical Risk: 16–18 July 2026, Rhodes House, Oxford

 Programme Overview

-In an era defined by political uncertainty, economic volatility, and geopolitical tensions, organisations must anticipate and adapt to global risks.
-This two and a half day, in-person programme brings together world-leading Oxford academics and executives to explore the key geopolitical challenges shaping decision-making across a variety of sectors.
+In today’s turbulent world, no organisation or business is isolated from politics.
+This programme brings together world-leading Oxford academics and industry executives to explore the key geopolitical challenges shaping decision-making across a variety of sectors.

 FAQs